Springer HR, 4 RBIs as Astros beat Blue Jays 7-4

+TORONTO (AP) — George Springer’s pure swing produced some impressive power for the Houston Astros.

-TORONTO (AP) — George Springer homered and drove in four runs as Houston beat the Toronto Blue Jays 7-4 Friday night, the Astros’ 10th win in 12 games following a five-game losing streak.
+Springer homered and drove in four runs as Houston beat the Toronto Blue Jays 7-4 Friday night, the Astros’ 10th win in 12 games following a five-game losing streak.

 Springer’s 29th homer was a three-run drive in the fifth inning, a 463-foot shot off the third deck.